 - Instruction Lists (IL) – This also uses characters to perform logic.
 These contain a list of instructions.
 Each instruction line contains data for specific operations and has comments included at the end of each line.

-If you want industry-leading solutions and support for automation hardware, get in touch with the team at AIC today.
+If you want industry-leading solutions and support for automation hardware, get in touch with the team at Applied Industrial Controls, Inc. today.